-The “Normal” sample set includes four velocity layers, chromatically sampled across the entire range of the instrument.
+The “Sustain” sample set includes four velocity layers, chromatically sampled across the entire range of the instrument.
 These are recordings of the plucked strings and their sustain (longer for the lower notes, shorter for the higher notes) with the natural resonance of the other strings.
-This sample set is accessed by selecting one of the presets in the Normal category.

 Playing quick groups of three notes is a common occurrence in Celtic harp music and is not easy to simulate with individual plucked samples.